It wasn’t the nicest place, Lodz.

 This went on for quite a while.
 One day we came out for them to count us, and they counted up a group of women including me, and said that we were being transferred.
 I was happy, maybe where I was going would be better.

-They took us to a room and gave us different clothing and a package, something to eat.
-And I was happy, because I was leaving that place, how could any place be worse?
-We were transported to a train station, and when the train came three people before me they didn’t need anymore.
-15 people were left behind.
-We were taken into a room and told to put away your clothing and whatever we had.
-And we were taken to the gas chamber.
+We were taken into a room and told to put away our clothing and whatever we had, and we were taken to the gas chamber.
 We all knew what was going on.
 There were men who started praying to G-d, all kinds of prayers, and He listened to us.
-There was a problem, and they couldn’t get the gas to work, and we walked out from the gas chamber back into the barracks where I came from.
-At that point it really didn’t make that much difference if they would gas me or not.
-I had no desire to live anymore, it was all too much, and I was so young.
-And if I deserved to live like that, I better not live.
-Other people were of course, happy.
-But it didn’t make me happy or overjoyed, I just didn’t feel at that time.
+There was a problem, and they couldn’t get the gas to work, and we walked out from the gas chamber back into the barracks where we came from.

 My whole life I believe in Besheret, it was meant for me to live.
 So I lived.